ABRG-Models/morphologica/README.build.mac.md

 sudo make install
 ```

+#### Qt5

+If present, the Qt5 components Core, Gui and Widgets components are used to compile some example Qt morphologica programs.
+I've not tested this on Mac.

 ### Common manual dependency builds

 Whether or not you used mac ports to install hdf5 and